-The Ohio Department of Health (ODH) has launched a comprehensive education and awareness campaign, known as Prescription for Prevention: Stop the Epidemic, to combat the epidemic of prescription drug overdose and abuse.
+The Ohio Department of Health (ODH) developed a campaign, known as Prescription for Prevention: Stop the Epidemic, to raise awareness of the epidemic of prescription drug abuse and overdose.

 Get the Facts:

-- From 1999 to 2011, Ohio’s death rate due to unintentional drug overdose increased 440 percent, and the increase in deaths has been driven largely by prescription drug overdoses.
+- From 1999 to 2012, the number of deaths in Ohio due to unintentional drug overdose increased 485 percent, and the increase has been driven largely by prescription drug overdoses.

 - In Ohio, since 2007, there have been more deaths from drug overdose than from motor vehicle traffic crashes.